facundoolano/feedi/README.md

 Once the parser is implemented, it will be used when a new feed of type "Custom" is added in the webapp with the expected url.

-### Mastodon account setup

-One or more Mastodon accounts can be added to ingest the user home feed and notifications.
-The account login flow isn't supported in the web interface yet, so some steps need to be run manually in the python shell to obtain a user access token:

-    make shell
-    >>> import mastodon
-    >>> Mastodon.create_app("feedi", scopes=['read'], to_file='mastodon.creds', api_base_url='https://mastodon.social')

-The code above will register a `feedi` app in the mastodon.social server, storing the client and secret in the `mastodon.creds` file.
-Note that you don't need to create more than one app per server (even if to plan to log in mutliple times or multiple accounts, the same app credentials file can be reused).

-Once app credentials are available, they can be used to instantiate a client and log in a user to obtain an access token:

-    >>> client = Mastodon('mastodon.creds', api_base_url='https://mastodon.social')
-    >>> client.log_in(username='some@email.address', password='password', scopes=['read'])
-    [CLIENT ACCESS TOKEN PRINTED HERE]

-With the resulting access token, you can add the user home feed or the user notification feed from the web UI by accessing `/feeds/new` and selecting feed type `Mastodon` or `Mastodon Notifications`. (the same access token can be reused to add both feeds).

-See the [Mastodon.py documentation](https://mastodonpy.readthedocs.io/en/stable/#usage) for further details.

-### Kindle device support (experimental)

-The app allows to register a kindle device to send the cleaned up article HTML to it, yielding better results than the default Amazon Send to Kindle Chrome extension.

-To enable the "send to kindle" feature on your user, navigate to `/auth/kindle` and follow the instructions to register the device credentials.

-This features uses the [stkclient](https://github.com/maxdjohnson/stkclient) library and stores device credentials in the DB file (use at your own risk).

-### Non-local setup

-Not that I claim this to be production-ready, but there's a [setup script](./setup_server.sh) to run it as a service on a Debian Linux.

-### User management

-The default app configuration assumes a single-user unauthenticated setup, but authentication can be enabled in case security is necessary, for example to deploy the app on the internet or to support multiple accounts.

-To enable user authentication:

-1. Remove the `DEFAULT_AUTH_USER` setting from the [configuration](https://github.com/facundoolano/feedi/blob/HEAD/feedi/config/default.py).
-2. If you already have a DB created, reset it with `make dbreset`.
-Or, alternatively, remove the default user with `make user-del EMAIL=admin@admin.com`.
-Note that this will also remove feeds and entries associated to it in the DB.
-3. You can create new users by running `make user-add EMAIL=some@email.address`.
-The command will prompt for a password.

-Note that there's no open user registration functionality exposed to the front end, but it should be straightforward to add it if you need it.
-Check the [auth module](https://github.com/facundoolano/feedi/blob/HEAD/feedi/auth.py) and the [flask-login documentation](https://flask-login.readthedocs.io/en/latest/) for details.

 ### Keyboard shortcuts

 | shortcut                              | when                         | action                              |